slack-php/slack-php-app-framework/README.md

 ## Under Development

-:warning: This is under heavy development. _Breaking changes may occur on any commit._ :warning:
+:warning: This is under heavy development and dogfooding. _Breaking changes may occur on any commit._ :warning:

+Also, the project is lacking test coverage and documentation, so use at your own risk (as is the case with most OSS).
+- For questions, feedback, suggestions, etc., use [Discussions][].
+- For issues or concerns, use [Issues][].

 ## Developing Apps